 “He defends the cause of the fatherless and the widow, and loves the foreigner residing among you, giving them food and clothing.
 And you are to love those who are foreigners, for you yourselves were foreigners in Egypt.”

-A 40-hour basic immigration law seminar.
-Training sessions will be taught by a staff of experienced immigration attorneys and accredited representatives, and will provide a comprehensive survey of immigration law and procedure.
+A 40-hour basic immigration law seminar with training sessions taught by a staff of experienced immigration attorneys and accredited representatives.
+Provides a comprehensive survey of immigration law and procedure.
 This intensive training event is designed for individuals who wish to apply for Board of Immigration Appeals accreditation.
 The BIA allows non-attorney staff of non-profit and religious organizations to practice immigration law.
 ISAAC’s Summer Institute is a valuable tool for those who seek to cover the needs of the immigrant community.

 DISCLAIMER: The following is not intended to be legal advice pertaining to your situation and should not be construed as such.
 It is for educational and informational purposes only.
 If you need legal advice, consult a licensed immigration attorney or an accredited representative from a Board of Immigration Appeals (BIA) recognized agency.